Fragtality/PilotsDeck/README.md

 - "66C0:4:s" to read the Position/State of the Left Landing Light in a "Dynamic Button" and display the appropiate Images for the three States On, Off and Retracted (via Special State).
 One Button which sends "Up" for both Landing Lights, one to send "Down" for both Landing Lights via FSControls.
 - "66CA:1:i" to read the Pack State and display them On/Off or "Fault" (if they are not both in the same State) with a "Dynamic Button" to also toggle the Packs via two Macro Calls.
 <br/><br/>
-## Applicaton Settings
+## Plugin Settings
-You can configure some of the Plugin's behavior via the Configuration File.
-The File is found in the Plugin's Directory and is called "*PilotsDeck.exe.config".
+There are two Files where Settings can be altered (both can be found in the Plugins' directory):<br/>
+The first is the [PilotsDeck.exe.config](#PilotsDeck.exe.config) File which is the "main" Configuration File for the General Application/Plugin Settings.<br/>
+The second is the [manifest.json](#manifest.json) which is specific for StreamDeck (it defines it as Plugin so to speak).
+This only needs to be touched for a different Application to monitor and to customize (or add) StreamDeck Profiles to switch to.<br/>
+Generally take care when editing them, the XML/JSON Syntax must be the correct for the Application/Plugin to start at all.
+Backups FTW! :laugh:<br/>
+### PilotsDeck.exe.config
 These are the available Settings and their Default:
 * **applicationName**="Prepar3D.exe"	- The Executable to "listen to".
 The Plugin is informed by StreamDeck as soon as this Executable runs and only then tries to establish a FSUIPC Connection.
+Must also be changed in the Manifest!
 * **pollInterval**="200"		- The Intveral / Tick-Time at which the Offsets and Lvars will be refreshed / read from the Sim.
 * **waitTicks**="150"			- The amount of Ticks to wait between Connection retries.
 Fractions of that Value are used for other things (Start-Delay between Plugin/StreamDeck, Time-Measuring)
 * **stringReplace**="%s"		- If for whatever Reason you don't like the C-Style, you can change the String-to-be-replaced for the Format Field.
 Don't use the colon (:).
 The PI and Value Checking are hardcoded to %s, though.